gregwhitaker/ratpack-envconfig-example/README.md

 Example of using environment specific configuration file overrides with Ratpack.

 The example starts a simple webservice that returns a different hello message based on the environment in which it is running.
+The messages are defined in environment specific `config-{environment}.yaml` files that override the base `config.yaml`.

 ## Running the Example